July 4, 2023

 7. Swim with Eagle Rays

-On our most recent Bora Bora trip we found an amazing place that’s not featured on the standard tours where you can swim with eagle rays!
-It’s found just off the beach at Taurere Point, and we were told that you can typically find eagle rays here swimming against the current.
 It might be worth asking your guide before taking a tour, especially if you have a private tour organised, to see if you can visit this place (as it’s not a major spot for tourists).
 You’ll also see epic colour changes of the lagoon blues down in this part of Bora Bora!

-8. Catamaran Trip
+8. Book a Catamaran Trip

-We actually sailed around Bora Bora for a few days as part of a larger sailing trip (more to come in a later blog) and so we would highly recommend doing a catamaran sailing trip just for the day!
-This is another way to see a lot of the lagoon and the faces of Mount Otemanu in a short time.
+This is another one of the best Bora Bora activities to see a lot of the lagoon and the faces of Mount Otemanu in a short time.
 Sitting aboard a catamaran is definitely doing it in style.
 We actually saw dolphins as we sailed near the pass, and even saw a Manta straight beneath the boat in perfect clear conditions inside the lagoon!

 9. Visit Matira Beach

-If you are staying on the island of Bora Bora, then a trip to Matira Beach is 100% worth considering.
-Matira is the nicest white sand beach on the island, backed by palms and boasting clear emerald water.
 There’s the shack-style restaurant of Bora Bora Beach Club where you can escape the sun for lunch and a drink.
-But the calm clear waters of the lagoon will be calling you back for swim.
-Matira is a great option for those that won’t have the chance to enjoy the white sand beaches of the resorts and are staying on the main island (more on this here).
+But the calm, clear, shallow waters of the lagoon will be calling you back to this pristine swimming spot.
+Matira is a great option for those that won’t have the chance to enjoy the white sand beaches of the resorts and are staying on the main island.

 10. Fly Over Bora Bora